 Four.
 Usually January, March, June and October.

 How frequent are rehearsals?

-Each rehearsal period is about 8 weeks and requires 2 weekday evening rehearsals per week with 3 or 4 Sunday afternoon rehearsals usually in the second half of the period.
+Each rehearsal period is about eight to ten weeks and has two weekday evening rehearsals per week with three or four Sunday afternoon rehearsals usually in the second half of the period.
 During show week cast and crew members are called every night.

 How much variety is there?
 Is there a theme to this society?

 There is a lot of variety with everything from classic plays, comedies, musicals and Shakespearean players.

 Is it a closed shop?
 Are the good parts given to long-standing members preferentially?